 AMC’s Breaking Bad spinoff already has its 10-episode fifth season in the can.

-The thriller had filmed 18 of its 22-episode seventh season, and NBC is likely to cut the season short.
+The thriller had filmed 18 of its 22-episode seventh season, and NBC has cut the season short.

 The CBS procedural had to stop filming, and TVLine speculates this fourth season will be “marginally shortened.”

-Chicago Fire’s hospital-set counterpart was also shut down, and its 23-episode fifth season will likely be shortened, too.
+Chicago Fire’s hospital-set counterpart was also shut down and will be ending its season early on April 15.

-The other One Chicago series was also operating on a 23-episode order; the production shutdown will likely shorten the current seventh season.
+The other One Chicago series was also operating on a 23-episode order; the production shutdown resulted in it ending its season early on April 15.

-CBS is expected to call an early end to Season 2 of this Dick Wolf procedural and Season 1 of its Most Wanted spinoff—production was shut down on both shows.
+CBS ended Season 2 of this Dick Wolf procedural early, with Episode 19 on March 31, and the same will likely be true for Season 1 of its Most Wanted spinoff.
+(Production was shut down on both shows.)

 God Friended Me